 This manual contains information and warnings that must be followed by the user for safe operation and to keep the product in a safe condition.

-To safely perform service on this product, additional information is provided at the end of this section.
-(See page xii, Service safety summary.)
+To safely perform service on this product, see the Service safety summary that follows the General safety summary.

-General safety summary